meken/cloud-hackathons/hacks/genai-intro/README.md

 We'll trigger the summary generation automatically when a document is uploaded to the first Cloud Storage Bucket.
 We've already provided you with a(n incomplete) Cloud Run Function, `process-document`, make sure that this function is triggered whenever a new document is uploaded to the Cloud Storage Bucket.

-> **Note** The provided Cloud Run Function is configured to be triggered when a message is sent to an already existing Pub/Sub topic.
-You'll need to configure the correct Cloud Storage Bucket to send a message to that topic whenever a new document is added.

 ### Success Criteria

 - There are two Cloud Storage Buckets, one for uploading the documents and another one for staging with the required name.